There are plenty of options to choose from regarding the appropriate decking material.

 Thanks to the materials used in its construction, composite decking doesn’t need major maintenance or renovation.
 So, it wins in this category, as timber decking needs more maintenance overall.

-At the end of the day, the argument for timber decking being the more environmentally friendly choice has a more reasonable foundation.
+The argument for timber decking being the more environmentally friendly choice has a more reasonable foundation.
 After all, recycling wood is much easier than recycling a blend of plastics.

 Composite decking offers high durability and low maintenance requirements, while timber decking is more sustainable.
 Looking at specifications alone, composite decking is the better option but a little more expensive.